vPeteWalker/calmbootcamp/calm_iaas/calm_iaas.rst

      .. note::
         Take note of the "@@{vm_password}@@" text.
 In Calm the "@@{" and "}@@" characters represent a macro.
 At runtime, Calm will automatically "patch" or substitute in the proper value(s) when it encounters a macro.
 A macro could represent a system defined value, a VM property, or (as it does in this case) a runtime variable.
 Later in this lab we'll create a runtime variable with the name "vm_password".

-   - **Disks** - A disk is the storage of the VM / Infrastructure that we're deploying.
+   - **Disks** - A disk is the storage of the VM or infrastructure that we're deploying.
 It could be based on a pre-existing image (as it will in our case), and/or it could be based on a blank disk to enable the VM to consume additional storage.
 For instance, a Microsoft SQL server may need its base OS disk, a separate SQL Server binary disk, separate database data file disks, separate TempDB disks, and a separate logging disk.
 In our case we're going to have a single disk, based on a pre-existing image.

      - **Type** - The type of disk, this can be left as default (**DISK**).
      - **Bus Type** - The bus type of the disk, this can be left as default (**SCSI**).